 House Bill 4021 established the WV CHIP Premium Expansion coverage group to expand the WV CHIP income levels to 220% of the Federal Poverty Level (FPL) effective January 1, 2007.
-Effective January 1, 2009, the WV CHIP Premium Expansion coverage group was further expanded to include gross income levels less than or equal to 250%.
+Effective January 1, 2009, the WV CHIP Premium Expansion coverage group was further expanded to include gross income levels less than or equal to 250% and effective July 1, 2011 to include gross income levels less than or equal to 300% FPL.

-1. Worker Action Required / Client Notification
+Worker Action Required / Client Notification

 When the WV CHIP application is denied solely for net income in excess of 200% FPL the child is evaluated for WV CHIP Premium Expansion.
-The data system totals the gross earned income and the gross unearned income of the IG and compares the result against the gross test in the last column in Appendix C. If the IG's total gross income exceeds 250% FPL, the applicant is denied.
-If the gross income test is met with gross income less than or equal to 250% FPL, income disregards or deductions are applied.
-See Section 7.10,E. RAPIDS sends a report to WV CHIP staff to evaluate applicants for WV CHIP Expansion when the IG has total gross income less than or equal to 250% FPL but with net income in excess of 200% FPL.
+The data system totals the gross earned income and the gross unearned income of the IG and compares the result against the gross test in the last column in Appendix C. If the IG's total gross income exceeds 300% FPL, the applicant is denied.
+If the gross income test is met with gross income less than or equal to 300% FPL, income disregards or deductions are applied.
+See Section 7.10.
+RAPIDS sends a report to WV CHIP staff to evaluate applicants for WV CHIP Expansion when the IG has total gross income less than or equal to 300% FPL but with net income in excess of 200% FPL.

-NOTE: Verification of income is not required when the client states his income exceeds 250% FPL.
+NOTE: Verification of income is not required when the client states his income exceeds 300% FPL.